Freshman year, Sring 2020:

 I sincerely believe that throughout these courses I was able to perform a lot better because some of the information was familiar to previous studies, which made it a bit simpler to not study and memorize again.
 Overall, this course though me a lot as well as gave me the skill to conduct further experiments with other faculty.

-The following is a poster presentation identifying genotype on two individuals, conducted in BIO 250 lab.
+The following is a poster presentation identifying the genotypes of two individuals, conducted in the BIOL 250 lab.